-See – she’s like my red headed Hungry Hubby on our honeymoon in Mexico – milk bottle white with all her freckles starting to sneak out!
+See – she’s like my red-headed Hungry Hubby on our honeymoon in Mexico – milk bottle white with all her freckles starting to sneak out!
 Remember free range and organic birds have darker dark meat so their thighs are more ruddy in appearance than supermarket birds.
 You will see the juices run clear from the thickest part of the breast even cooked so low and slow.
 Heston does point out that the traditional internal temperature of a roast chicken should be 75°C but he says in his TV show and book he goes with 60°C and has never had a problem.
 Please do make up your own mind what you feel most comfortable with.

 Now we leave the bird to rest uncovered for 45 minutes and turn the oven up to full whack.
 Which gives us an excellent opportunity to use those deeply delicious roasting juices to cook our veg to go alongside the chook.

-This was a meal ate in slow motion by me and the Hungry one.
+This was a meal eaten in slow motion by me and the Hungry one.
 Every bite was savoured and experienced to the full.
 I will never cook a whole chicken another way.
-I will serve it to all my friends and family for the foreseeable future – it’s so good I just have to share the secrets with as many folk as I can!
+I will serve it to all my friends and family for the foreseeable future – it’s so good I just have to share the secrets with as many folks as I can!
 It’s a crime I had Heston’s book on my shelf so by long and was not brave enough to try it out sooner.

 Just one more note.
 The meat is so brimming with succulence that it does not need gravy in my opinion.
-The juices the veg cooked in add some lubrication but we were more than happy to eat the meal without a gravy boat besides us.
+The juices the veg cooked in add some lubrication but we were more than happy to eat the meal without a gravy boat beside us.
 I would say, try it before you declare me bonkers! ;).

 As for the leftovers, they found a home in Heston’s chicken pie.
 Another sublime recipe from the same book.

-- One free range +/- chicken (spoil yourself and buy the best you can afford)
+- One free range +/- chicken spoil yourself and buy the best you can afford

 - 1 tbsp heaped of soft butter